Breword/tmux/Clipboard.md

 OSC 52 escape sequence.

-Most will ignore it, but some versions will not and will instead print it to the terminal - this appears a large set of letters and numbers covering any existing text.
+Most will ignore it, but some versions will not and will instead print it to the terminal - this appears as a large set of letters and numbers covering any existing text.
 To fix this problem, turn `set-clipboard` off:

 ~~~~